rqcruz/rest-assured-template/README.md

 │               ├── login/
 │               └── users/
 ├── pom.xml
-├── README.md
+└── README.md
 ```

-- `src/main/java/data`: classes that return objects to be used/serialized in clients.
-- `src/main/java/clients`: classes that return methods that trigger clients.
+- `src/main/java/client`: classes that return methods that trigger clients.
 Each subfolder represents an API route.
+- `src/main/java/dataprovider`: classes that returns a set of data mass.
+- `src/main/java/dto`: classes that return objects to be used/serialized in clients.
+- `src/main/java/factory`: classes that returns a set of complex objects
 - `src/main/java/specifications`: classes with the specifications and other request configurations.
 - `src/main/java/utils`: classes with methods to provide auxiliary functionality that does not fit directly into a
   specific class.